BilalMern/react/6 Exploring the world/README.md

 Different cases of Dependency Array

---> if there is no dependency array that means useEffect will e called on every render. for example we have a useEffect on Header and on a Body component, if there is no dependency array in Header component what it will do is every time Header component renders it triggers the useEffect present in Body component along with Header useEffect.
+--> if there is no dependency array that means useEffect will be called on every render.
+Means when we change or update something, useEffect will be called on each change and on each change React re-renders the component and on each render useEffect will be called.

 --> if there is empty dependency array ( [] ), if the dependency array is empty then useEffect will be called on intitial render (just once) when the component is render for the first time.
-Means if we have a useEffect on Header and a Body component if there is empty dependency array in Header component and we changes the state in Header what it will do is useEffect of Body component only be called on initial render.

 SHIMMER UI:
 We load fake page until we get the actual data from the API.
 This is a good practice for example if we use loading icon instead of shimmer UI, then while loading spinner is spinning, suddenly our page loads and things appear in front of us which is very painful for eyes as suddenly somethinf unimagined pops up in front of us and this is bad user experience.
 So by using shimmer UI user can anticipate that okay there will be cards which will be loading over here.